Tuesday, 26 October 2021

 For those who are blind, partially sighted or have a print disability*

-RNIB and Calibre do have a free audiobook library - RNIB link here, Calibre link here).
+RNIB do have a free audiobook library - RNIB link here,

-*Print disability may include conditions such as dyslexia, Irlens Syndrome/Scotopic Sensitivity or other conditions which makes reading text difficult such as M.E/CFS, MS, or a brain injury as a few examples.
+*Print disability may include conditions such as dyslexia, Irlens Syndrome/Scotopic Sensitivity or other conditions which makes reading text difficult such as M.E/CFS, MS, or a brain injury as a few examples, it also includes those who have difficulty holding a book or turning a page.

 Reducing your screen time & online wellbeing